 If you answered “More than” to several of the questions above, then you have a fairly complex leasing program.
 However, that does not necessarily mean that it will take you 24 months to comply.
 If you have your “house in order” then it may be a relatively straightforward process.
 How strong is your current lease accounting program?

 - How long does it take you to collect operating lease data for the current FASB and IAS accounting standards?
 Hours?
 Days?
 Weeks?

 - Where is your equipment leasing data stored today?
 In electronic format or paper?
 Are the contracts stored in file cabinets?
 Various different enterprise applications?

 - How accurate and up-to-date is your leasing data?
-Do you have a process to track returns, renewals, buyouts at the end of term or middle of term?
+Do you have a process to track returns, renewals, and buyouts at the end-of-term or middle-of-term?

 As with any project, the schedule will be heavily influenced by how busy the key stakeholders are.
 The same challenges exist for FASB’s new lease accounting rules.

 - What is the availability of leasing experts at your organization to participate in the project?
 Do these experts have the bandwidth to participate in the project in addition to fulfilling their day-to-day responsibilities?